codingnninja/koras/docs/documentations/utils/$register.md

 :::info
 Note: Once you `$register` a component, you don't need to re-register it if you have to use it in another component.
 :::

-### $register a function

-Functions from a module are not accessible to DOM events like `onclick` by default.
-You can make them accessible by using `$register` on them.